bytebender77/DocuMind/README.md

-# Multi-Tenant SaaS Platform - Phase 1 Backend
+# Multi-Tenant SaaS Platform - Backend

 Backend foundation for a multi-tenant SaaS platform with authentication, user management, and workspace isolation.